Web Design Vs. Web Development

 The terms web design and web development are often used interchangeably but they shouldn’t.
-Web design and web development have two different meanings.
 Whether you are looking for a career in the web industry or a professional to offer any of the two services, you need to know the difference in order to make an informed choice.
 Designers and developers of web pages have different skillsets.
 Understand what your business requires then choose the right professional for the job.

 What Is Website Design?